SantiagoBP95/SantiagoBP95/README.md

 Experienced in applying these principles to Machine Learning, Data Science, Graph Theory, Quantitative Analysis, and Computer Vision—bridging theory with practical, data-driven implementation.

 **Growing interest in applied research, open-source development, and interdisciplinary projects**
-Motivated to keep expanding at the intersection of mathematics, data, and software by contributing to research-oriented and cross-domain initiatives.
+Motivated to continue expanding at the intersection of mathematics, data, and software, contributing to research-oriented and cross-domain initiatives.

 ---